pablobernabeu/Data-is-present/README.md

 # *Data Is Present!* Open Workshops and Hackathons

-## Enhanced Presentation of Data Using Reproducible Reports and Data Dashboards
+## Enhanced Presentation of Data Using Reproducible Reports and Dashboards

 Original data has become more accessible thanks to cultural and technological advances.
 On the internet, we can find innumerable data sets from sources such as scientific journals and repositories (e.g., [OSF](https://osf.io)), local and national governments (e.g., [London](https://data.london.gov.uk/), UK [[1](https://www.ukdataservice.ac.uk/), [2](https://data.gov.uk/)]), and non-governmental organisations (e.g., [data.world](https://data.world/datasets/ngo)).
 Often, these data may be presented in novel ways, by creating new tables or plots, or by integrating additional data.
 Free, open-source software has become a great companion for open data.